dcolcott/aws-greengrass-edge-dev-kit/README.md

 # AWS Greengrass Edge Development Kit

 Universal AWS IoT Greengrass edge development kit with ML Object Detection and Depth Perception.
 Based on a Raspberry Pi4, provides edge inference of RBG and depth images as well as an array of sensors and actuators.
-Interfaces include a GPIO controlled 8-port 250v/10A Relay board, I2C temperature, moisture, etc sensors and 8 x native GPIO pins all controlled and managed from the AWS IoT and data platform.
+Interfaces include a GPIO controlled 8-port 250v/10A Relay board, I2C temperature, moisture, etc sensors and 8 x native GPIO pins and servo and DC motor controllers all managed from the AWS IoT and data platform.

 The pièce de résistance however is an Intel RealSense d453i depth perception camera and the Intel Neural Compute Stick 2 providing 3D and depth image ML inference on the edge with hardware accelerated neural processing.
 These are optional components depending on your budget (the project supports a simple webcam as well) but they go a long way to showing the kind of advanced peripheries and use-cases you can serve on the edge with AWS Greengrass.

-**V1 is a Work in Progress:** This is version 1 and very much in MVP territory.
-Not all code samples are complete and there isn't a complete deployment guide, etc..
-We will continue to iterate on the concept and happy to take comments and requests through the repo's Issues section.

 ### AWS Greengrass Development Kit V1
 ![AWS Greengrass Development Kit V1](pics/v1/dev-kit-front-back.png)